-In many organizations, there is a need to support a variety of "re-hire" scenarios.
+In many organizations, there is a need to support a variety of "re-hire" scenarios where an apparently new identity is a close match to existing identities.
 Hitachi ID Identity Express includes built-in processes to automate rehire scenarios.

 Re-hire scenarios can be broken down into several types:

 - A user is terminated and should never be re-hired/reactivated.